curlyphysicist/PROTONS/README.md

 Predicting the proton fluxes of solar cosmic rays in a wide range of energies is an actual problem since these flows have a significant effect on the radiation conditions in outer space.
 Therefore, the creation of an automatic system capable of predicting the dynamics of solar proton events is necessary for global on-line forecasting of space weather.

 You can get some information about software implementation og this project in project Wiki.
 Full text of my graduation work will be available soon.

+started in May 2017
+presented in May 2018